spack/spack/lib/spack/docs/packaging_guide.rst

 * ``work_dir`` is the path to the directory in which the test will run.

-  The default of ``None``, or ``"."``, corresponds to the the spec's test stage (i.e., ``self.test_suite.test_dir_for_spec(self.spec)``.
+  The default of ``None``, or ``"."``, corresponds to the the spec's test stage (i.e., ``self.test_suite.test_dir_for_spec(self.spec)``).

 .. admonition:: Start test part names with the name of the enclosing test.

-   We *highly* recommend starting the name of a test part with the name of the enclosing test.
-Doing so helps with the comprehension, readability and debugging of the results of tests containing test parts as it explicitly associates each sub-test with the test.
+   We **highly recommend** starting the names of test parts with the name of the enclosing test.
+Doing so helps with the comprehension, readability and debugging of the results test parts as doing so makes the association explicit.

-.. admonition:: Test method and test part names must be unique.

-   Test results reporting requires that test methods and embedded test parts have unique names within the package.

-Suppose ``MyPackage`` installs multiple executables that need to run in a specific order and we want to track the status of each.
-We define a single stand-alone test method consisting of test parts for each executable, in
+Suppose ``MyPackage`` installs multiple executables that need to run in a specific order since the outputs from one are inputs of others.
+Further suppose we want to add an integration test that runs the executables in order.
+We can accomplish this goal by implementing a stand-alone test method consisting of test parts for each executable as follows:
-order:

 .. code-block:: python